Spinach & Feta Scones

 baking powder, 10ml (2 teaspoons)

-Place all the dry ingredients in a large mixing bowl, then using a microplane or box grater, grate in the butter (alternatively, you can place the dry ingredients and roughly chopped butter in a food processor bowl fitted with a blade attachment).
+6. Place all the dry ingredients in a large mixing bowl, then using a box grater, grate in the butter (alternatively, you can place the dry ingredients and roughly chopped butter in a food processor bowl fitted with a blade attachment).

-Tip the shaggy dough onto a clean work surface and press together to form a dough ball.
+9. Tip the shaggy dough onto a clean work surface and press/knead together to form a firm dough ball.

-Dust the top and bottom of the dough with extra flour, then flatten with your hands into a 3cm thick rectangle.
+10. Dust the top and bottom of the dough with extra flour if needed, then flatten with your hands into a 3cm thick rectangle.

-Cut the dough with a sharp knife or dough cutter into squares (divide into 6 for large scones or 8 for medium scones) before placing on the lined baking tray spaced apart.
+11. Cut the dough with a sharp knife or dough cutter into squares (about 8) before placing on the lined baking tray spaced apart.

-Bake the scones (in a pre-heated oven) for 15 - 20 minutes until they are golden in colour and cooked through (about 15 minutes for 8 medium scones and 20 minutes for 6 large scones).
+13. Bake the scones for 15 - 20 minutes until they are golden and cooked.

 Raspberry & White Chocolate Scones